EMBL-EBI-TSI/ebi-portal-clone/README.md

 #### ElasticSearch index

-The Kibana instance has to have an ElasticSearch index defined, that matches the `elasticsearch.index` specified in the `src/main/resources/application.properties` file.
-If you use the abovementioned `docker-elk` setup, you visit the Kibana GUI at http://localhost:5601 with the `elasticsearch.*` credentials, and use Kibana console (in the devtools tab) to send the index creation command to its API:
+The ElasticSearch instance has to have an index defined, that matches the `elasticsearch.index` specified in the `src/main/resources/application.properties` file.
+If you use the above mentioned `docker-elk` setup, you visit the Kibana GUI at http://localhost:5601 with the `elasticsearch.*` credentials, and use Kibana console (in the devtools tab) to send the index creation command to its API:

 ```
 PUT ecp-deployments
 {